International Shooting Sport Federation: History

+Development of shooting sports

+Target shooting sports developed rapidly through the second half of the 19th century as a side effect of national security concerns.
+The National Rifle Association was founded in London in 1859 with the aim of raising funds for a shooting competition (the Imperial Meeting) to promote marksmanship amongst the Volunteer movement.
+Similar organisations and events such as Frivilliga Skytterörelsen developed across the world, particularly in Europe and European colonies.
+By 1900, target shooting was well established as a popular recreational sport.
+Disciplines varied from one nation to another, often relevant to the service rifles in domestic use.
+For instance, fullbore target rifle was common across the British Empire.

 First Olympiad and early 20th century

-Shooting sports have been part of the modern Olympic Games since its first steps in 1896.
-In the first Olympic Games, held in Athens in 1896, 39 shooters from seven nations competed in three pistol and two highpower rifle events; they grew to 139 shooters from 13 nations in the following edition of the Games, held in Paris in 1900.
+Shooting was included in the first modern Olympic Games.
+Held in Athens in 1896, 39 shooters from seven nations competed in three pistol and two rifle events; they grew to 139 shooters from 13 nations in the following edition of the Games, held in Paris in 1900.

 On 17 July 1907, representatives of seven national shooting federations, Argentina, Austria, Belgium, France, Greece, Italy, and the Netherlands met in Zurich, Switzerland, to formally establish L'Union Internationale des Fédérations et Associations nationals de Tir, International Union of National Shooting Federations and Associations in English.
 That meeting would be remembered as the first ISSF General Assembly.
 Daniel Mérillon, a French lawyer from Paris, was elected as the first ISSF President.

 Following the desire of the first ISSF leaders to make their organization a world sport institution, more national federations joined L'Unione Internationale in the ensuing years: in 1912, 284 shooters coming from 16 different countries participated in the Games of the V Olympiad.
 In 1916, World War I caused the cancellation of the Olympic Games and every shooting international event, and under the influence of President Mérillon, the Union of National Shooting folded.